mtkonge/connect-4-ai/docs/bots.md

 |X OX OX|
 ```

-it would look like this:
+the possible stripes within the bounds it would check would look like this:

 ```
 |-  -  -|